 Gift Aid can be added to your donation if you are donating your own money.
 Gift Aid can’t be added to your donation if you are paying donations you collected from others, even if everyone was a UK taxpayer.
 Gift Aid can’t be added to your donation if the donation is a company donation.

-For NZF to claim the tax you have paid on your donations, you must have paid income or capital gains tax (in the UK) equal to the tax that will be claimed by all the charities that you donate to (currently 25p for every £1 you give) in the same tax year.
-By ticking the box, you agree that you are eligible to claim Gift Aid as explained above and that we can treat this donation, any donations made in the last 4 years and future donations as Gift Aid and that you understand that if you pay less Income Tax and / or Capital Gains Tax than the amount of Gift Aid claimed on all your donations in that tax year it is your responsibility to pay any difference.
+For NZF to claim the tax you have paid on your donations, you must have paid income or Capital Gains Tax (in the UK) equal to the tax that will be claimed by all the charities that you donate to (currently 25p for every £1 you give) in the same tax year.
+By ticking the box, you agree that you are eligible to claim Gift Aid (as explained above) and that we can treat this donation, as well as any donations made in the last 4 years, and future donations, as Gift Aid, and that you understand that if you pay less Income Tax and/or Capital Gains Tax than the amount of Gift Aid claimed on all your donations in that tax year, that it is your responsibility to pay any difference.

-In the meantime, we have created a new calculation save feature which emails a copy of your calculation to you and provides a link for your to continue where you left off.
-You can try it out here: https://nzf.org.uk/zakat-calculator/ Just click on the ‘Save’ button at any time during your calculation.
+We have also created a new calculation save feature which emails a copy of your calculation to you and provides a link for you to continue where you left off.
+You can try it out here: https://nzfuk.wpengine.com/zakat-calculator/ Just click on the ‘Save’ button at any time during your calculation.

 Yes, you can do this by contacting us on this page here.
 Please include your name, address and reference number if you have this.
 Let us know the new amount you would like to give and when you want this new arrangement to start.
 We will send you an email to confirm the change.

 You can cancel a Direct Debit at any time by simply contacting your bank or building society but please also notify us via this page here.